petermcd/monzo-api/docs/source/access_token.rst

 the first step will feel familiar, it is similar to the process wed to obtain access to the developer area.

+At this time you have 2 options for creating an access token.
+You can either follow the below manual steps, alternatively you can use the `viewer <viewer.html>`_ to help you do this.

 Creating A Request URL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^